ib-bsb-br/treesheets/TS/docs/HIERARCHY_SWAP.md

 | Depth-varied siblings | Shallow `Jamie` | 2 | Single `Jamie` under `Departments` with all departments beneath |
 | Depth-varied siblings | Mid `Jamie` | 1 | Same as above |
 | Depth-varied siblings | Deep `Jamie` | 3 | Same as above |

-## Notes for future contributors
-- Keep the examples synchronized with the actual algorithm lines in `grid.h`.
-Small logic shifts (e.g., moving the cleanup loop) can flip example outcomes; update both code references and diagrams together.
-- When adding optimizations, preserve the restart semantics unless you can formally prove equivalence—most example outcomes depend on that search ordering.
-- If you adjust merge order or child insertion, regenerate the plain-text/XML snippets so automated diff tests remain accurate.